SridharJagannathan/microMeasAlertness_HumanEEG/README.md

 Frontal:'E47', 'E2', 'E21'
 ```

-Then proceed directly to 1. below, if not then look at "Electrode Labelling"
+Then proceed directly to 1. below, if not then look at the section **Electrode Labelling**

 1. Look at the example_demo and add the relevant paths including this toolbox
-2. Load your file in the EEGlab format (pretrial epoched data of 4sec duration sampled at 250 Hz)
+2. Load your file in the EEGlab format
-3. Pass this to the classify_microMeasures function
+3. Pass this to the [classify_microMeasures](https://github.com/SridharJagannathan/microMeasAlertness_HumanEEG/blob/master/classify_microMeasures.m) function as shown in [example_demo](https://github.com/SridharJagannathan/microMeasAlertness_HumanEEG/blob/master/example_demo.m)
 4. The return values inside the struct trialstruc contains indices of your trials classed as 'Alert', 'Drowsy(mid)', 'Drowsy(grapho)'.
 Also has additional details on elements like vertex, spindle, k-complex indices